coronatotheodore-star/skills-release-based-workflow/README.md

 ## Step 1: Create a beta release

-_Welcome to "Release-based workflow" :sparkle:_
+_Welcome to "Release-based workflow" :sparkle:_main

 ### The GitHub flow